Under the new Pennsylvania Uniform Trust Act, it is key that you have ongoing legal assistance for the administration of your trust.

-Whether or not you have many assets or few, it is generally good advice to have a will.
+Whether you have many assets or few, it is generally a good plan to have a will.
 A will dictates how the things most precious to you are managed after death.
 A will determines:

-The executor.
-After death, someone needs to handle your affairs and manage your estate.
-A will names an executor (a personal representative) to see this task is completed to your specifications.
+The executor After death, someone needs to handle your affairs and manage your estate.
+A will names an executor (a personal representative) to see that this task is completed to your specifications.

 A guardian to care for children.
 A will is the only place to nominate a guardian for children.
-If you do not have a will then a court will decide who should care for children.
+If you do not have a will, a court will decide who should care for the children.

-A property manage to care for children’s property.
+A property manager to care for children’s property.
 Assets left to children must be managed by an adult.
-The same is true if you have pets; you will want to name a caretaker.
+The same is true if you have pets—you will want to name a caretaker.

 A backup for your living trust or other estate plan A backup will provides a catch-all for any property that isn’t taken care of by your living trust or other estate planning device.